marcorosso768/marcorosso768.github.io/_pages/en/courses/microeconomics.md

 layout: page
 permalink: /teaching/microeconomics/
 title: microeconomics
+description: |
-description: <i>Here you can find useful materials for the Microeconomics course.
-All the material is in Italian.</i>
+    Here you can find useful materials for the Microeconomics course.
+    Note: the material is available in Italian.
 subtitle: >
     <div class="lang-links">
         <a href="#" onclick="window.location.href='https://marcorosso.com/teaching/'; return false;">back to teaching</a>